microsoft/vscode/extensions/json-language-features/server/README.md

 	  - `fileMatch`: an array or file names or paths (separated by `/`). `*` can be used as a wildcard.
 	  - `url`: The URL of the schema, optional when also a schema is provided.
 	  - `schema`: The schema content.
+  - `schemaStore`
+    - `enable`: Enable the use of schemastore catalog for schema associations.
+    - `disabledFileMatches`: Array of disabled filematches for schema associations.

 ```json
 	{